The first step in shopping for auto insurance is to decide on the types

 that occurred during the last three years, failure to disclose involvement

-in a lawsuit or failure to cooperate in a claims investigation, failure to
+in a lawsuit, failure to cooperate in a claims investigation, failure to

 identify other household members who will be covered, health problems that

-affect your driving ability, or changes in your insured auto making
+affect driving ability, or changes in the insured vehicle that make it

 At the end of the policy period, termination (non-renewal) is again

-relatively easy as long as certain procedures are followed.
-Under Minnesota
+relatively easy as long as the company follows certain procedures.
+The

-law, a company may non-renew your policy for any of the reasons above.
+company may non-renew your policy for any of the reasons stated in the

+previous paragraph.
 Other circumstances that allow for non-renewal include

-failure to provide underwriting information as requested, termination of the insurers contract
+failure to provide underwriting information as requested, termination of

-with your agent (unless you are over age 65), and accumulation of points
+is over age 65), and accumulation of points (from traffic violations).

 In fact, except in cases of non-payment of premiums, termination is relatively